spozdn/pet/README.rst

 "sp" stands for Symmetrization Protocol and refers to ECSE.

 MLIP stands for Machine Learning Interatomic Potential.
-Fitting is supported for both energies and/or forces, although it is recommended to always use forces.
+Fitting is supported for both energies and/or forces (It is always recommended to use forces if they are available).
 The :bash:`pet_train_general_target` script is designed for fitting multidimensional targets such as eDOS.
 Optionally, a target may be atomic, meaning it is assigned to each atom in the structure rather than the entire atomic configuration.
 Derivatives are not supported by this script.

 +++++++++++++
 Documentation